random-entity/flocking-sound_processing/readme.md

 ## Contact

-You are welcome to contact me about this little repository.
+You are welcome to contact me about this little repository, whether this made you happy or sad.
 - Gmail: randomentityemail@gmail.com
 - Instagram: https://www.instagram.com/public_random_entities/